Frequently Asked Questions

 Where should I look if my fleet wants to buy or sell AFV credits?

 Your fleet may acquire or sell AFV credits through credit transfers with other covered fleets.
 Learn more about trading credits, where you can see a list of fleets with excess credits, exchange information with other fleets via a bulletin board, and download the credit transfer form.
-DOE does not collect information on the cost of a credit transfers between fleets and does not know the cost to acquire AFV credits.
+DOE does not collect information on the cost of credit transfers between fleets and does not know the cost to acquire AFV credits.

 What happens when two covered fleets combine under a new name?